 Where Can You Sell An LP You Make?

 LPs are generally sold in record shops and online.
 If you're looking to sell vinyl, your best bet is to see where other LPs in your genre are being sold and try and get them in the same shops as those.

 You should also aim to get your LP in brick and mortar stores.
 There are plenty of them around that accept Sale Or Return (SOR) deals, so have a look.

 What Does LP Stand For In Music Conclusion

-So what does LP stand for?
-Long Player, Long Playing or Long Play; another world for Album.
-If there are any other questions you want answered about LP albums, please ask them in the comments section below.
+If there are any other questions you want answered about LP albums, such as the difference between this and an EP, please ask them in the comments section below.
 I'll do my best to answer.

 Related reading: How To Make An EP Album.